Diseases & Conditions

 - Elevation.
 Elevate the affected leg except when it is necessary to walk.

-If the swelling and pain do not respond to these measures, your doctor may decide to drain (aspirate) the bursa with a needle, and may inject the bursa with a corticosteroid medication.
-The steroid medication is an anti-inflammatory drug that is stronger than the medication that can be taken by mouth.
+If the swelling and pain do not respond to these measures, your doctor may drain (aspirate) the bursa with a needle, then inject the bursa with a corticosteroid (cortisone injection).
+The corticosteroid is an anti-inflammatory drug that is stronger than medications that can be taken by mouth.

 Infectious bursitis is initially treated with antibiotics.
 Surgical drainage is required if the infection does not respond to antibiotics alone.

 Draining the bursa may also treat chronic swelling that causes disability, but if the swelling continues, your orthopaedic surgeon may recommend surgical removal of the bursa.
-After surgery, the knee should regain its flexibility in a few days and normal activities can be resumed in a few weeks.
+After surgery, the knee should regain its flexibility in a few days, and you can resume normal activities in a few weeks.

 You can help prevent bursitis by following these simple recommendations: